ChrisCross1983/Marvel-Millionaire/README.md

 # Testing

+## Mobile Optimization

+Marvel Millionaire follows a mobile-first approach, ensuring that all features are fully responsive across devices.
+The layout, images, and gameplay mechanics have been optimized for mobile users, ensuring an engaging experience on smaller screens without compromising usability.
+The interface adapts fluidly to various screen sizes, and elements like buttons, text, and navigation remain accessible and functional on smartphones and tablets.
+Tested extensively using Chrome DevTools and multiple mobile devices, ensuring seamless interaction and optimal performance on mobile platforms.

 ## Code Validation

-Marvel Millionaire has been validated via W3C HTML Validator, W3C CSS Validator and JSHint.
+Marvel Millionaire has been validated via W3C HTML Validator, W3C CSS Validator and the JavaSript Code by JSHint.
 There were several small errors coming up on different places, which were immediately fixed and reported in the bugs section.

 W3C Code Validation - index.html: